Apply For Your Permit Online

 - Meter Fee (if applicable) $10.00/day/meter

 - Moving van permits are effective 8AM to 4PM on the date requested.
-Vans may be kept on the street overnight if the space is reserved for 2 consecutive days.
+Vans may be kept on the street overnight if the space is reserved for two consecutive days.

 - You must make provisions for pedestrian safety and/or emergency vehicles when necessary.